Won’t heat — E63 error

 Step 1

-Unplug the dryer and shut off the gas supply valve at the wall or behind the unit to eliminate electrical and gas hazards before you touch any internal components.
-Confirm there is no gas odor in the area — if you smell gas, ventilate the space and wait several minutes before proceeding.
-Never skip this step on a gas appliance, even for a quick inspection.
+Start by unplugging the dryer and shutting off the gas supply valve at the wall or behind the unit.
+This eliminates electrical and gas hazards before you touch any internal components.
+Make sure there’s no gas odor in the area—if you smell gas, ventilate the space and wait several minutes before proceeding.
+This step is crucial for safety, especially with gas appliances.

 Step 2

-Remove the rear panel by taking out the five ¼” hex screws so you can access the burner assembly, which sits at the lower rear of the cabinet.
+Next, remove the rear panel by taking out the five ¼” hex screws.
+This will give you access to the burner assembly located at the lower rear of the cabinet.
 You need a clear view of the igniter, gas valve, and thermal limiter to test each component individually.
-Take a photo of the wiring layout before disconnecting anything to make reassembly straightforward.
+Don’t forget to take a photo of the wiring layout before disconnecting anything to make reassembly straightforward.

 Step 3

-Test the glow-bar igniter using a multimeter set to Rx1 — a healthy igniter reads 50–400Ω, while a reading above 600Ω means the element is too weak to generate enough heat to trigger the gas valve to open, which is a common cause of a no-heat E63 fault.
-Disconnect the igniter leads before testing so the dryer’s circuit doesn’t skew your reading.
-If resistance is out of range, replace the igniter before moving on, since a marginal igniter can cause intermittent failures that are hard to diagnose later.
+Now it’s time to test the glow-bar igniter using a multimeter set to Rx1.
+A healthy igniter should read between 50–400Ω.
+If you get a reading above 600Ω, it means the element is too weak to generate enough heat to trigger the gas valve to open, which is a common cause of the no-heat E63 fault.
+Be sure to disconnect the igniter leads before testing to avoid skewing your reading.
+If the resistance is out of range, replace the igniter before proceeding.
+A marginal igniter can lead to intermittent failures that are tough to diagnose later.

 Step 4

-With the igniter ruled out, test each solenoid coil on the gas valve body using Rx1 — the primary coil should read approximately 1,300Ω and the secondary coil or coils should fall in the 90–600Ω range.
-An open reading (OL or infinite resistance) on any coil means that coil is burned out and the valve cannot open, so no gas reaches the burner.
-Replace the coil kit for your specific valve rather than the entire valve assembly, as this is significantly less expensive and the valve body itself is rarely the failure point.
+If the igniter checks out, test each solenoid coil on the gas valve body using Rx1.
+The primary coil should read about 1,300Ω, while the secondary coil or coils should fall in the 90–600Ω range.
+If any coil shows an open reading (OL or infinite resistance), that coil is burned out, and the valve cannot open, preventing gas from reaching the burner.
+I recommend replacing the coil kit for your specific valve instead of the entire valve assembly, as this is usually much cheaper and the valve body itself rarely fails.

 Step 5

-Locate the thermal limiter on the heater housing or in the exhaust path and test it on Rx1 — a good limiter reads near zero ohms (continuity), while an open reading confirms it has blown and cut off heat as a safety response to overheating.
-A blown thermal limiter is almost always a symptom of a restricted exhaust vent, so before installing a new one, inspect and clear the entire vent run from the dryer to the exterior termination.
-Replacing the limiter without clearing the vent blockage will just blow the new one again.
+Locate the thermal limiter on the heater housing or in the exhaust path and test it on Rx1.
+A good limiter should read near zero ohms (continuity), while an open reading confirms it has blown, cutting off heat as a safety response to overheating.
+A blown thermal limiter is often a symptom of a restricted exhaust vent.
+So before installing a new one, inspect and clear the entire vent run from the dryer to the exterior termination.
+Replacing the limiter without clearing the vent blockage will just lead to another blown limiter.

 Step 6

-Before closing up, shut the gas valve, fully reassemble the rear panel, then slowly reopen the gas valve to check for leaks — apply soapy water to the gas line connections and watch for bubbles.
-Plug the dryer back in and run a heated cycle; the igniter should glow and the burner should ignite within the first three minutes of the cycle.
-If it still fails to heat after confirming all components tested in range, the control board’s relay that signals the gas valve may be the next item to inspect.
+Before sealing everything back up, shut the gas valve, fully reassemble the rear panel, and then slowly reopen the gas valve to check for leaks.
+You can do this by applying soapy water to the gas line connections and watching for bubbles.
+Plug the dryer back in and run a heated cycle; the igniter should glow, and the burner should ignite within the first three minutes of the cycle.
+If it still fails to heat after confirming all components are within range, the control board’s relay that signals the gas valve may be the next thing to inspect.

 Where to Buy Replacement Parts